Code2Life/spring-boot-dynamic-config/README.md

 - :heart: **Non-intrusive**, compatible with SpringBoot native ways (@Value, @ConfigurationProperties)
 - :zap: **Lightweight & Blazing Fast**, depend on nothing but SpringBoot core libs
 - :grinning: **Extremely easy to use**, only provide an annotation: @DynamicConfig, an event: ConfigurationChangedEvent
+- ☸ Perfect solution for running SpringBoot on Kubernetes, combine with K8S ConfigMap

 #### Compare with spring-cloud-starter-config